Meteorology: Meteorology after Aristotle

 Gerolamo Cardano's De Subilitate (1550) was the first work to challenge fundamental aspects of Aristotelian theory.
 Cardano maintained that there were only three basic elements- earth, air, and water.
 He discounted fire because it needed material to spread and produced nothing.
 Cardano thought there were two kinds of air: free air and enclosed air.
 The former destroyed inanimate things and preserved animate things, while the latter had the opposite effect.

-Rene Descartes's Discourse on the Method (1637) typifies the beginning of the scientific revolution in meteorology.
+René Descartes's Discourse on the Method (1637) typifies the beginning of the scientific revolution in meteorology.
 His scientific method had four principles: to never accept anything unless one clearly knew it to be true; to divide every difficult problem into small problems to tackle; to proceed from the simple to the complex, always seeking relationships; to be as complete and thorough as possible with no prejudice.

 In the appendix Les Meteores, he applied these principles to meteorology.
 He discussed terrestrial bodies and vapors which arise from them, proceeding to explain the formation of clouds from drops of water, and winds, clouds then dissolving into rain, hail and snow.
 He also discussed the effects of light on the rainbow.
 Descartes hypothesized that all bodies were composed of small particles of different shapes and interwovenness.
 All of his theories were based on this hypothesis.
 He explained the rain as caused by clouds becoming too large for the air to hold, and that clouds became snow if the air was not warm enough to melt them, or hail if they met colder wind.
 Like his predecessors, Descartes's method was deductive, as meteorological instruments were not developed and extensively used yet.
 He introduced the Cartesian coordinate system to meteorology and stressed the importance of mathematics in natural science.
 His work established meteorology as a legitimate branch of physics.

 In the 18th century, the invention of the thermometer and barometer allowed for more accurate measurements of temperature and pressure, leading to a better understanding of atmospheric processes.
-This century also saw the birth of the first meteorological society, The Royal Society for the encouragement of Arts, Manufactures and Commerce (later Royal Society of Arts) in London in 1754, which helped popularized the science of meteorology.
+This century also saw the birth of the first meteorological society, the Societas Meteorologica Palatina in 1780.

 In the 19th century, advances in technology such as the telegraph and photography led to the creation of weather observing networks and the ability to track storms.
 Additionally, scientists began to use mathematical models to make predictions about the weather.
 The 20th century saw the development of radar and satellite technology, which greatly improved the ability to observe and track weather systems.
 In addition, meteorologists and atmospheric scientists started to create the first weather forecasts and temperature predictions.